maziac/DeZog/documentation/EmulatorInterface.md

 The MAME gdbstub sets an internal variable to true but it does nto act on it in any way.

+### statesave / stateload

+The MAME debugger supports load and save of the state.
+Unfortunately this is not available through the gdbstub.

 ### DZRP vs GDB Remote Protocol